Commercial Buildings

 What types of commercial properties do you finance in Boston?

-We finance all major commercial property types including office buildings, retail centers, industrial warehouses, flex/R&D facilities, and mixed-use developments.
-Our programs accommodate both stabilized properties with established cash flow and value-add opportunities requiring renovation or repositioning.
-We do not finance specialty properties such as hotels, gas stations, or churches, focusing instead on traditional commercial real estate asset classes.
+We finance office buildings, laboratory and life sciences space, retail centers, industrial warehouses, flex and R&D facilities, medical office buildings, and mixed-use commercial developments throughout Greater Boston.
+Programs accommodate stabilized properties with existing cash flow and value-add opportunities requiring renovation or repositioning.
+We do not finance owner-occupied properties where the borrower's business occupies the majority of the building.

 Commercial underwriting focuses on property income and operating performance rather than borrower personal credit and income.
-We evaluate net operating income, debt service coverage ratios, lease rollover schedules, tenant credit quality, and market fundamentals.
-Borrower experience and liquidity are important considerations, but property cash flow drives loan sizing and approval decisions.
-This commercial approach allows us to finance transactions that conventional residential lenders cannot accommodate.
+We evaluate net operating income, debt service coverage, lease rollover schedules, tenant credit quality, and local market fundamentals.
+The property's ability to generate income and support debt service drives approval decisions.
+Borrower experience and liquidity are important secondary factors.
+This approach enables financing for transactions that conventional residential-focused lenders cannot accommodate.

 What loan sizes do you offer for commercial buildings?

-Our commercial loan programs range from $500,000 for smaller retail or office properties to $10 million for larger commercial assets.
-The optimal loan size depends on property value, income generation, and the investor's equity contribution.
-We can arrange larger transactions through partnership with institutional capital sources for qualified sponsors and exceptional properties.
+Commercial loan programs range from $500,000 for smaller retail or office properties to $10 million for larger commercial assets.
+The appropriate loan size depends on property value, income generation, and the investor's equity contribution.
+For exceptional properties and qualified sponsors, we can arrange larger transactions through partnership with institutional capital sources.

 Do you provide construction financing for commercial renovations?

-Yes, our value-add commercial loans include construction components for tenant improvements, building systems upgrades, and common area renovations.
+Yes.
+Value-add commercial loans include construction components for tenant improvements, building systems upgrades, common area renovations, and ADA compliance work.
 Construction funds are held in escrow and released based on verified completion of approved work items.
-We require licensed contractors, appropriate permits, and completed work before draw release to protect all parties' interests.
+We require licensed contractors, appropriate building permits, and inspection-verified completion before draw release.

 How long does commercial hard money financing take to close?